-Soy protein isolate is produced by removing most of the fats and carbohydrates from defatted soy flour (which is made by grinding soybeans into a powder).
-Soybeans have a protein content of approximately 40%, whereas soy protein isolate has a protein content of 90% or higher.
-Depending on processing, soy protein isolates vary widely in soy isoflavone (genistein and daidzein) content, but can be substantial.
+Soy protein isolate is produced by removing most of the fat and carbohydrates from defatted soy flour (made by grinding soybeans).
+Soybeans have a protein content of approximately 40%, whereas soy protein isolate has a protein content of at least 90%.
+Soy protein isolates vary widely in isoflavone content — it can be substantial.

 This webpage focuses on soy protein isolate, which is a component of many processed foods, including baked foods, breakfast cereals, soy-based infant formula, and protein shakes and protein bars.
 Soybean oil, soy lecithin and soy protein isolate in processed foods are the primary forms of soy consumed by many U.S. residents.
 Separate webpages cover soybeans, soybean oil, soybean paste and tofu.
 We attempt to untangle the conflicting findings regarding breast cancer risk and soybean isoflavones in the genistein and daidzein webpage.